Mingtao-python/week21/README.md

 ## Prompt Filtering

 Added a strong pronpt filtering including, hidden symbels, random symbels and promopt ignoring, also a comparation of the system before filtering and system after filtering.
-The result increase from 50% to 100%
+The result increase from 50% to 100%.(prompt_filter 100%, infilted_test 50%, see in picture proof 1 and proof 2 that contains 4 harmful text and 4 safe text for testing.)

 ## Testing Result
 There is 5 pictures showing the result, named example 1, 2, 3, 4 and 5

+## Embedding backend:
+There are two models:
+- sentence-transformers/all-MiniLM-L6-v2
+- deterministic fallback